Doctors Without Borders recognizes Clarkson University student chapter

-Clarkson University’s Doctors Without Borders club has been officially recognized as a student chapter by Doctors Without Borders/Médecins Sans Frontières USA Inc.
+POTSDAM — Clarkson University’s Doctors Without Borders club has been officially recognized as a student chapter by Doctors Without Borders/Médecins Sans Frontières USA, Inc.

-“We are excited to be recognized by Doctors Without Borders,” says Chapter President Kaitlin Okun ’20, a biology major from Buffalo.
+“We are excited to be recognized by Doctors Without Borders,” Chapter President Kaitlin Okun ‘20, a biology major from Buffalo, said in a press release from the college.
 “Our members will now be able to take advantage of valuable resources and opportunities as undergraduates, like new internships, guest speakers, volunteer opportunities and additional funding.”

 The chapter offers weekly meetings that allow students opportunities to get help from upperclassmen in similar majors and meet other students as well as guest speakers like faculty or North Country medical professionals.